Competition between service providers with strategic resource allocation: application to network slicing: Proofs

-\begin{IEEEbiography}[{ }]{Luis Guijarro} Luis Guijarro received the M.Eng. and Ph.D. degrees in telecommunications from the Universitat Polit\`ecnica de Val\`encia (UPV), Valencia, Spain.
-He is currently an Associate Professor in telecommunications policy with the Department of Communications, UPV.
-He has authored or coauthored the book Electronic Communications Policy of the European Union (UPV, 2010).
-He researched in traffic management in ATM networks and in e-Government.
-His current research interest includes economic modeling of telecommunication service provision.
-He has contributed in the areas of peer-to-peer interconnection, cognitive radio networks, search engine neutrality, wireless sensor networks, and 5G. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Luis Guijarro} received the M.Eng. and Ph.D. degrees in telecommunications from the Universitat Polit\`ecnica de Val\`encia (UPV), Valencia, Spain.
+He is currently a Professor in telecommunications economics and regulation with the Department of Communications, UPV.
+He has coauthored the book Electronic Communications Policy of the European Union (UPV, 2010).
+He has researched in traffic management in ATM networks and in e-Government.
+His current research area is economic modeling of telecommunication service provision.
+He has contributed in the topics of peer-to-peer interconnection, cognitive radio networks, net neutrality, wireless sensor networks, and 5G. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Jos\'e-Ram\'on Vidal} received the Ph.D. degree in telecommunication engineering from the Universitat Polit\`ecnica de Val\`encia (UPV), Valencia, Spain.
+He is currently an Associate Professor with the Department of Communications, Higher Technical School of Telecommunication Engineering, UPV.
+His current research interest includes the application of game theory to resource allocation in cognitive radio networks and to economic modeling of telecommunication service provision.
+In these areas, he has authored or coauthored several papers in refereed journals and conference proceedings \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Vicent Pla} received the B.E. and M.E. degrees in telecommunication engineering and the Ph.D. degree from the Universitat Polit\`ecnica de Val\`encia (UPV), Valencia, Spain, in 1997 and 2005, respectively, and the B.Sc. degree in mathematics from the Universidad Nacional de Educaci\'on a Distancia, Madrid, Spain, in 2015.
+In 1999, he joined the Department of Communications, UPV, where he is currently a Professor.
+His research interest includes modeling and performance analysis of communication networks.
+During the past few years, most of his research activity has focused on traffic and resource management in wireless networks.
+In these years, he has authored or coauthored numerous papers in refereed journals and conference proceedings and has been an active participant in several research projects. \end{IEEEbiography}